 Get a Haircut

-True, haircuts will be much cheaper on the road, sometimes only $3, but you get what you pay for.
-Enough said.
+True, haircuts will be much cheaper on the road, sometimes only $3 in Asia, but you get what you pay for.
+You make the call.

 Deactivate Your Car Insurance